paolodeangelis/Energy-GNoME/docs/blog/posts/deploy1.md

 We invite **researchers**, **engineers**, and **scientists** to explore Energy-GNoME, contribute data, and join us in shaping the future of energy material discovery.
 Together, we can build a more sustainable and energy-efficient world.

-Stay tuned for updates, and let’s advance material science together with Energy-GNoME!
+Stay tuned for updates, and let's advance material science together with Energy-GNoME!

 <div style="text-align: center;" markdown>
 [:octicons-arrow-right-24: Project Status :material-list-status:](../../status.md){ .md-button .md-button--primary }